haqhal13/CG/README.md

   - `1.0` = Copy exact same size as target wallet
   - `0.5` = Use half the size (more conservative)
   - `2.0` = Use double the size (more aggressive)

+## Telegram Integration

+Stay in sync with the bot even when you are away from your terminal.

+1. Create a Telegram bot with [@BotFather](https://t.me/botfather) and copy the token.
+2. Determine the chat ID (personal DM or group) using [@userinfobot](https://t.me/userinfobot) or similar.
+3. Set `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` in your `.env`.

+Once configured the bot will:
+- Notify you when trades are copied, positions are closed, or profits are realized
+- Track open exposure and closed trades with PnL
+- Respond to the following commands:
+  - `/status` – quick health summary and last closed trade
+  - `/openpositions` – list of active positions
+  - `/closedpositions` – five most recent closed trades
+  - `/pnl` – cumulative realized profit & loss

 ## Usage